AdedamolaXL/my-wave-portal/README.md

-A social media Dapp built on Hardhat, OpenZeppelin using Solidity and React
+A social media Dapp built on Hardhat using Solidity and React

 # Basic Sample Hardhat Project